 The 2019 Sustainability Report was prepared in accordance with the streamlined October 2016 Global Reporting Standards.
 The 2019 Sustainability Report incorporates a self-assessment of Fiscal 2019 performance and sets targets for 2020 against the applicable Mining Association of Canada "Toward Sustainable Mining" indicators.
+It also integrates the United Nations' 17 Sustainable Development Goals into our sustainability performance for the first time.
 Notably, Avalon completed risk assessments and updated all Emergency Response Plans for the sites where work was completed during the fiscal year.
 All work at sites were completed without environmental or health and safety incidents.